Kittitian and Nevisian nationality law: By investment

+Benefactor.
+The minimum real estate investment is US$400,000.
+The minimum donation contribution is US$250,000.00 for a single applicant and US$350,000.00 for a family of four.
+Applicants must also pay non-refundable application and due diligence fees, provide the required documentation for adequate background, police, and due diligence checks, provide the required financial disclosure information, and complete an interview.

+Government-approved agents are responsible for assisting applicants and submitting their applications to the Citizenship by Investment Unit for review.
+Once an application is successfully approved, applicants must make the specified monetary investment within three months in order to be granted citizenship.

 By naturalisation

 Ordinary naturalisation in Saint Kitts and Nevis can be obtained by adult persons of legal capacity, who in the 12 months prior to submitting an application resided in the territory, are of good character, and intend to be a resident of Saint Kitts and Nevis.
 Applicants petition the Minister responsible for immigration, who considers whether the applicant has resided within the territory for fourteen years and poses no threat to national security or public order.
 Upon approval, applicants must take an Oath of Allegiance.

 Loss of nationality

 Nationals may voluntarily renounce their affiliation with Saint Kitts and Nevis, if the declarant is a legal adult and is able to acquire other nationality, eliminating the prospect of statelessness within twelve months.
 Renunciation may not be accepted if Saint Kitts and Nevis is at war with the proposed new source of nationality, or such renunciation would pose a threat to the nation.
 Denaturalisation may occur if a person obtained nationality through fraud, false representation, or concealment; if they have committed acts of treason; if they have committed acts of disloyalty or service to a foreign government; if they are found guilty of certain criminal offences; if they lose their nationality in another Commonwealth country; and in the case of nationality by investment for failure to meet requirements of the program.